Masterpiece (TV series): Format change

 Logo used immediately before the title change.

+As reported by The New York Times, in December 2007, was series would be split into three, Classic, Mystery, and Contemporary (premiering at years open, in the summer, and in the fall of 2008, respectively), with the word "Theatre" being dropped, the franchise officially becoming known as Masterpiece.

-In 2008, the word "Theatre" was dropped, and the show, officially known as Masterpiece, was split into three different sections.
-Masterpiece Classic was initially hosted by Gillian Anderson; the following year, Laura Linney took her place.
-Masterpiece Mystery! is hosted by Alan Cumming.
-Masterpiece Contemporary was hosted initially by Matthew Goode, who was replaced by David Tennant in 2009.
+Masterpiece Classic was initially hosted by Gillian Anderson; the following year, 2009, Laura Linney would take her place.
+Masterpiece Mystery!, which premiered in June 2008, was introduced with Alan Cumming as host.
+Finally, Masterpiece Contemporary would be hosted, later in 2008, by Matthew Goode, who would be replaced by David Tennant in May 2009.

-All three versions received their own opening sequences and theme music with a common signature based upon the First Suite in D by Mouret (originally chosen by Sarson, who had heard it played at a Club Med resort in Sicily, because it sounded "British and heraldic").
-In the opening to the "Classic" strand of shows, the word "Theatre" appears for a brief moment, apparently in order to maintain WGBH's trademark registration on the former name (in 2011, the show's 40th anniversary, the opening was altered to show "Classic" briefly before showing "40 years").
-The theme music was composed by Man Made Music, Inc; the opening sequences were designed by Kyle Cooper of Prologue.
+All three versions received unique opening sequences and theme music, the latter with a common signature based upon the First Suite in D by Mouret.
+(Originally chosen by Sarson, he had heard it played at a Club Med resort in Sicily, choosing it because to him it had sounded "British and heraldic".)

+In the opening to the "Classic" edition of shows, the word "Theatre" appears for a brief moment.
+(This has been suggested as a means to maintain WGBH's trademark registration on the former name.)
+The theme music of the show was composed by Man Made Music, Inc. The opening sequences of the show were designed by Kyle Cooper of Prologue.

+In 2011, at the show's 40th anniversary, the opening of the show was altered to show "Classic" briefly before showing "40 years".

-As of 2017's broadcast of Victoria series 1, Masterpiece Classic no longer aired with a regular host and the series was no longer branded as "Masterpiece Classic" but simply "Masterpiece".
+Then, as of 2017's broadcast of series one of Victoria, the program Masterpiece Classic no longer aired with a regular host, and the series was no longer branded as "Masterpiece Classic" but simply "Masterpiece".